MuhammadA-C/wgu-c195-v2/README.md

 # Overview

 This project was created as a class assignment for WGU, C195.
-This CRUD application was meant to be created for a hypothetical company that needs to be able to have customers schedule appointments.
+This CRUD Scheduling Application was meant to be created for a hypothetical company that needs to be able to have customers schedule appointments.

 **Project Prompt:** You work at a software company that has been contracted to develop a GUI desktop scheduling application.
 The contract is with a global consulting organization that conducts business in multiple languages and main offices across the world.